How to use email marketing to create campaigns and connect with your users

 Plenty of research has been done on how send times affect open rates in different industries.
 As one example, ecommerce emails are opened slightly more than average on weekends.

-You can also make smart decisions about timing based on what you already know about your customers.
-Think about when they work, how they live, when and how they’re most likely to check their email.
+You can also make intuitive decisions about timing based on what you already know about your customers.
+Think about when they work, how they live, when, and how they’re most likely to check their email.
 Then tailor your send times to match.
 For example:

 - If your leads are frequent travelers, the best time to catch them might be early in the day or late afternoon, while they’re waiting for a flight or train.